Apollo-Level2-Web-Dev/cow-hut-admin-with-auth/README.md

 ### How to start:
 You need to reuse your previous assignment 3 for starting the assignment.

-Option 1: Copy your assignment-3 from your local computer, delete the .git folder, and start from there.
+###### Option 1: Copy your assignment-3 from your local computer, delete the .git folder, and start from there.
 You can delete it manually from the file manager or you can delete it by using git bash.
+Add your new link.
+To check you can use `git remote -v`.
-Command  rm -rf .git
+Command:  rm -rf .git

-Option 2: You can clone assignment-3 from your private GitHub repository.
-After cloning you have to remove the existing .git file by pressing the command "rm -rf .git" using the git bash terminal
+###### Option 2: You can clone assignment-3 from your private GitHub repository.
+After cloning you have to remove the existing .git file by pressing the command "rm -rf .git" using the git bash terminal.
+Add your new link.
+To check you can use `git remote -v`.
-Command  rm -rf .git
+Command:  rm -rf .git

-Option 3: Clone assignment-3 from github private repo by going to the assignment-3 link and then clone that repo. use command line to change the `git remote add origin [your repo link]`.
-To check you can use `git remote -v`
+###### Option 3: Clone assignment-3 from GitHub private repo by going to the assignment-3 link and then clone that repo. use the command line to change the existing url `git remote set-url origin [your private repo link]`.
+To check you can use `git remote -v`.

+###### Option 3: Clone assignment-3 from GitHub private repo by going to the assignment-3 link and then clone that repo. use the command line to remove the existing url using git bash terminal " rm -rf .git"`.
+To check you can use `git remote -v`.

 #### Admin Model Sample :
 - _id